Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Watching the Fireworks from the Water

 Hundreds of people could watch the Honda Celebration of Light fireworks from the comfort of a boat.
-Sometimes it is their boat or that of a friend, and sometimes it was a special charter like on one of Vancouver’s Harbour Cruises.
-One of our favourite companies offering waterfront excursions is Vancouver Boat Parties.
+Sometimes it was their boat or that of a friend, and sometimes it was a special charter like on one of Vancouver’s Harbour Cruises.
+One of our favourite companies who offered waterfront excursions is Vancouver Boat Parties.
 We watched the fireworks from one of their boat parties in the past, and in 2025 there was one boat party on each night of the fireworks.

 Main Advantages of Viewing from a Boat

-• The view of the fireworks and the city were second to none!
+- The view of the fireworks and the city are second to none!

-• The water could get crowded with boats, but nothing compared to the crowds of people on land.
+- The water can get crowded with boats, but nothing compared to the crowds of people on land.

-• Traffic on the water could be bad, but, again, nothing like the post-fireworks traffic on the roads.
+- Traffic on the water can be bad, but, again, nothing like the post-fireworks traffic on the roads.

 Tips & Advice for Viewing from a Boat